SaurabhNandy/PSHub/README.md

   Added database connectivity to submit reviews
   ---
   To-do list
-  - Add database connection for login and signup
+  -[x] Added database connection for login and signup
   - Improvise responsiveness of the website